Ocean neutral transport: sub-Riemannian geometry and hypoelliptic diffusion: Geometry of neutral planes

-Sub-Riemannian geodesics are somewhat unfamiliar in that, at each location, there is not just one geodesic departing in a given neutral direction but a one-parameter family of such geodesics.
-This family is parameterised by the component of the initial $\bm{p}$ parallel to $\boeta$.
-This component has no impact on the initial direction of the geodesic since, from \eqn{hamilton}, $\dot{\bx} = h(\bm{p})$ and the right-hand side is left invariant by the transformation $\bm{p} \mapsto \bm{p} + k \boeta$ for any $k \in \mathbb{R}$.
+Sub-Riemannian geodesics are unfamiliar in that, at each location, there is not just one geodesic departing in a given neutral direction but a one-parameter family of such geodesics. \ch{This arises because the initial momentum $\bm{p}(0)$, which determines the geodesic path starting at some $\bx(0)$, is not in one-to-one correspondence with the initial velocity.
+Indeed, from \eqn{hamilton}, $\dot{\bx}(0) = h(\bx(0)) \, \bm{p}(0)$, and $h$ is singular.
+This in contrast with the Riemannian case where momentum and velocity are equivalent.}

+\ch{The family of geodesics starting in a given direction is parameterised by the component of $\bm{p}(0)$ parallel to $\boeta$.
+This component has no impact on the initial direction of the geodesic since the right-hand side of $\dot{\bx}(0) = h(\bx(0)) \, \bm{p}(0)$ is invariant under the transformation $\bm{p}(0) \mapsto \bm{p}(0) + k \boeta$ for any $k \in \mathbb{R}$.
+Geodesics corresponding to different values of this component depart from one other quadratically with $t$ for small $t$ (see Appendix \ref{app:local} for details).
+Note that the additional degree of freedom associated with the component of $\bm{p}(0)$ along $\boeta$ is crucial to ensure that any two points of the ocean can be joined locally by a geodesic trajectory: a three-parameter family of paths from any point is required to reach any other point of the three-dimensional ambient space. }

 Over a small time $t \ll 1$, paths tangent to $\Delta$ travel distances proportional to $t$ in directions parallel to $\Delta$ but proportional to $\mathcal{H} t^2$ in the perpendicular direction (see Appendix \ref{app:local}).
-As a result, the CC distance is highly anisotropic, equivalent to a distance of the form $|\bx'| + |x''/\mathcal{H}|^{1/2}$, where $\bx \in \mathbb{R}^2$ and $x'' \in \mathbb{R}$ are local coordinates along and perpendicular to $\Delta$ \citep{stri86,grom96,mont02}.
-In the oceanographic context, $x'' \approx z$.
+As a result, the CC distance is highly anisotropic, equivalent to a distance of the form \ch{$|\bx_\parallel| + |x_\perp/\mathcal{H}|^{1/2}$, where $\bx_\parallel \in \mathbb{R}^2$ and $x_\perp \in \mathbb{R}$ are local coordinates along and perpendicular to $\Delta$ \citep{stri86,grom96,mont02}.
+In the oceanographic context, $x_\perp \approx z$.}

 To gain insight into the anisotropy of geodesics in the ocean, we compute a few geodesics using WOCE climatological data for $\boeta$.
 We use the spherical coordinates $(\phi,\theta,z)$ and their conjugate $(p_\phi, p_\theta, p_z)$, with \beq \bm{p} = p_1 \, \bsigma_1 + p_2 \, \bsigma_2 + p_3 \bsigma_3 = p_\phi \, d \phi + p_\theta \, d \theta + p_z \, d z, \eeq and therefore \beq (p_\phi, p_\theta, p_z) = (a \cos \theta \, p_1, a \, p_2, p_3). \eeq In terms of these, the Hamiltonian is